numbat70/clyde/_docs/Content/28-SUP_SMS_COVID.md

 ## Covid policy
 - Activity can only take place if **all participants can maintain 2m distancing at all times**
 - The school is now in a **Tier 4 Area**.
-Only people from within that Tier 3 Area can attend sessions.
+Only people from within that Tier 4 Area can attend sessions.
-	- The Central Belt comprises of the following Health Boards areas
-		- Lothian
-		- Lanarkshire
-		- Forth Valley
-		- Ayrshire & Arran
-		- Greater Glasgow & Clyde

 ## Covid Procedures